Today, you can quit your job and live a life in safety. I can never change my skin.

-You became an officer to uphold the law, you want to make a change and help those around you when no one else will.
-Sometimes that means standing up to those who stand beside you.
+That means standing up to those who stand beside you.
 The ones who become the law instead of upholding it.
-We need YOU.
+Man makes laws, but we all answer

 If you feel there is no merit in this perspective, click on the photo for more information on deaths at the hands of police based on the demographics in this country.